 Lone Star currently operates two hazardous waste container storage areas: the drum storage building with a capacity of 30,000, and three areas located in the container storage building, with a total maximum capacity of 80,960 gallons.
 Lone Star is permitted to build a south railcar unloading area, which will have a maximum capacity o f 120,000 gallons.
 Lone Star also operates a tank farm consisting of six 40,000-gallon hazardous waste storage/blend tanks, two 150,000-gallon hazardous waste storage/blend tank, two 150,000-gallon hazardous waste burn tanks, one 1,100-gallon disperser tank and one 90,000-gallon wash tank.
 Lone Star stores and treats characteristic hazardous waste and various F-, K-, P-, and U-listed hazardous wastes, as specified in their Part A permit application.

 According to applicable state and federal hazardous waste laws and regulations, all hazardous waste treatment, storage and disposal facilities are required to investigate and clean up hazardous waste releases at their facility resulting from present and past hazardous waste handling practices.
 In 1993, PRC Environmental Management Inc. performed a Resource Conservation and Recovery Act, or RCRA, Facility Assessment for the site, on behalf of EPA.
 The assessment was conducted to identify and gather information on potential or actual releases of hazardous waste and hazardous constituents to the environment.
-The 1993 RCRA Facility Assessment Report identified 56 solid waste management units, or SWMUs, and seven areas of concern, or AOCs; of which 15 solid waste management units and 4 areas of concern required more investigation.
+The 1993 RCRA Facility Assessment Report identified 56 solid waste management units and seven areas of concern; of which 15 solid waste management units and 4 areas of concern required more investigation.

 In response to the assessment, Lone Star investigated the solid waste management units and areas of concern with department oversight.
 The results of these activities are documented in a Solid Waste Management Unit, Corrective Action Evaluation Report, dated April 1995, and follow-up Summary Report Solid Waste Management Units and Areas of Concern, dated Aug.
 27, 1996.
 Based on review of these documents, the department determined that all issues associated with the solid waste management units and areas of concern had been adequately addressed and no further corrective action was necessary at that time.
 Lone Star continues to operate, monitor and maintain the cement kiln dust landfill.